mar10/jquery-ui-contextmenu/README.md

 </div>
 ```

-now we can enable a context menu like so:
+Now we can enable a context menu like so:

 ```js
 $("#container").contextmenu({